Amnzul/cybersecurity-portfolio/README.md

-This portfolio serves as a repository of notes and projects in computer networking and cybersecurity.
+This portfolio serves as a repository for notes and projects in my computer networking and cybersecurity journey.

 https://amnzul.github.io/cybersecurity-portfolio/